Track & Switches

 This picture shows how well this track fits outside a standard curve.

-Rick Johnson. sells rubber roadbed for it, too.
+Rick Johnson sold rubber roadbed for it, too.

 (This is a picture I took in Scott Kugler's store, D&S Hobbies of Temecula, California.)